emfcamp/badge-2024-documentation/docs/capabilities/index.md

-Capabilities are not restricted to using the event bus - they can specify that devices are available on a given [I2C Bus](https://tildagon.badge.emfcamp.org/tildagon-apps/reference/badge-hardware/#i2c), and even that specific micropython code can be imported from a given path.
+Capabilities are not restricted to using the event bus - they can specify that devices are available on a given [I2C Bus](https://tildagon.badge.emfcamp.org/tildagon-apps/reference/badge-hardware/#i2c), and even that specific MicroPython code can be imported from a given path.

-!!! note Work in Progress
+!!! note "Work in Progress"

     Badge Team is working hard to get hardware and software ready for EMF 2026.
-    We will document cross-app micropython imports as soon as possible.
+    We will document cross-app MicroPython imports as soon as possible.

 ## Can apps declare a requirement for a specific hexpansion by it's VID/PID pair?